Bixal/uswds-screener-prototyping-tool/README.md

 You can use an absolute link to an existing image.
 Or you can upload an image to the repository and use a relative link.

-    Tip: Make sure your filename doesn't have any spaces.
+> *Tip*: Make sure your filename doesn't have any spaces.

 1. If you're uploading an image, go to [/assets/img](/assets/img) in your repository.
 1. Press the `Add file` button and choose `Upload files`.